-Using methamphetamine has numerous effects on all aspects of a person’s life and the lives of the people around the addict.
-The drug causes short term and long term damage that is often irreversible.
-The problem of meth addiction continues to grow the United States.
+There are numerous short- and long-term effects of meth use that impact all aspects of a person’s life and the lives of the people around the addict.
+The drug causes damage that is often irreversible.
+The problem of meth addiction continues to grow in the United States.
 According to a NIDA survey, it is estimated that more than 14 million people have tried methamphetamine at some point in their lives.
 The effects of methamphetamine can be seen in almost every walk of life.
 As more people fall victim to this highly addictive drug, it becomes increasingly important to understand the effects of methamphetamine addiction.
 All of this is part of the growing epidemic of opioid abuse.

 The Short Term Meth Side Effects